MrGrappleMan/Fynelium-LX/NTroot/Windows/Temp/FyneliumCoreSet/README.md

 3. Windows' engine handles UEFI setup utility settings for itself for optimal performance
 4. Drive trimming or defragmentation

-This side-project is for users who want to have a better device experience, but are unable to switch away from Windows 11 to Linux.
-Plug, [Fynelium](https://https://github.com/MrGrappleMan/Fynelium/)
+This is for users who want to have a better device experience, but are unable to switch away from Windows to Linux.

-It is not responsible for any data loss, malfunctioning or any kind of damage done to your device.
-YOU have chosen to do this modification.
-Save all your work and make any backups.
-Leaving your device idle when the main procedure starts is recommended.

-You will be asked a series of generic questions.
-Respond to them accoringly.
 Run this in a permission elevated CMD window
 To do that, press Win+R, clear out anythin in the text field, type CMD and hit enter.
 Paste the text below into the window.